andrewdiaz20/Milestone2_frontend/README.md

 FoodPicker3000 leaderboard: a page where it will show the highest liked food regardless of it being destroyed .
 Review page user delete: users will be able to delete their own created reviews

+#issues
+Currently not deployed
+Comments are not paired to user